-The Contract Management Standard™ publication is accredited by an internationally recognized third party entity.
+The Contract Management Standard™ publication is approved by an internationally recognized third party entity.

-The CMS™ publication is an ANSI-Accredited Standard that describes contract management in terms of the processes created through the integration and interaction of job tasks and skills and the purposes they serve.
+The CMS™ publication is an ANSI-Approved Standard that describes contract management in terms of the processes created through the integration and interaction of job tasks and skills and the purposes they serve.

 The common and repeated application of this standard will improve productivity, increase efficiency, and reduce costs.
 The CMS™ publication is the foundation of the Contract Management Body of Knowledge®, Sixth Edition.